Rural economic growth remains fragile, says CLA/Smiths Gore Rural Economy Index

 Dr Charles Trotman

-An economist, advises on rural economic issues, particularly food policy, rural tourism, equine issues and telecoms policy.
+An economist, advises on rural economic issues, particularly food policy, rural tourism, equine issues and telecommunications policy.

 Join the CLA today